sarshardorosti/ImmersiveDepth/README.md

 Download the secondary depth detection model from the link below and place it in the `modules/geo_predictors/checkpoints` directory:

 - [Download Secondary Model](https://github.com/sarshardorosti/ImmersiveDepth/tree/main/modules/geo_predictors/checkpoints)

-**Instructions:**
-1. Visit the link above to access the repository.
-2. Download the necessary files for secondary depth detection.
-3. Save the downloaded files in the `modules/geo_predictors/checkpoints` directory:

    ```plaintext
    ImmersiveDepth/